 - Plays piano exceptionally and has a wonderful singing voice.

 - Doesn't really consider himself a nerd.
 Theater geek, however, yes.
 He made his Broadway debut in April 2011 as self-proclaimed "Southern bitch" Tommy Boatwright in The Normal Heart (and repeated his performance in the 2014 HBO film version, to much acclaim).

 This actor contains examples of:

-- Older Than They Look: He does not look forty two years old.
+- Older Than They Look: He does not look forty four years old.

 - "Sesame Street" Cred: He appeared in a "Word Of The Day" segment in which he presented the word arachnid with a Muppet spider.
 Presumably did so for his nephew, about whom he speaks frequently and adorably.